 Food intolerances are mainly from dairy, gluten and food additives.
 Did you know that a suspected intolerance can actually be an allergy?
-With the the three most common so called intolerances it is often the case.
+With the three most common so-called intolerances it is often the case.

 - Dairy: The most common intolerance is lactose intolerance.
-This is when people cannot digest the sugar that is naturally found in milk and diary.
+This is when people cannot digest the sugar that is naturally found in milk and dairy.

 - Dairy: Be aware that some are allergic to casein – the protein found in milk and dairy, which can provoke much stronger reactions.
 Knowing whether you are intolerant or allergic to milk products is essential and requires extensive testing.

-- Additives: Be aware that you can also have an allergy to sulphites, MSG or other food additives.
+- Additives: Be aware that you can also have an allergy to sulfites, MSG or other food additives.
 Regretfully this is becoming increasingly common.
-Sulphites in particular can cause asthma attacks in some people.
+Sulphites, in particular, can cause asthma attacks in some people.

 - Gluten: Be aware of is that some symptoms of an allergy to wheat — stomach cramps, diarrhea and other gastrointestinal symptoms — overlap with those caused by an intolerance to gluten or by celiac disease.
 Hence, it’s crucial to get an accurate diagnosis.